Research

 Data Assimilation

-Monte Carlo based Ensemble Kalman Filter not only upgrades numerical models by observations but also utilize models to optimize the stratergy of data collection
+Monte Carlo-based Ensemble Kalman Filter not only upgrades numerical models by observations but also utilizes models to optimize the strategy of data collection

 Degassing and sealing